mrpro.data.Rotation

 Represent as rotation matrix.

-3D rotations can be represented using rotation matrices, which are 3 x 3 real orthogonal matrices with determinant equal to +1 [ROTb].
+3D rotations can be represented using rotation matrices, which are 3 x 3 real orthogonal matrices with determinant equal to +1 [ROTb] for proper rotations and -1 for improper rotations.

 Returns: